Shashwattrivedi01/Firstpro/README.md

 # Firstpro
-this is my first reposetory
+this is my first git reposetory. auther- Shashwat trivedi